RafiWidyansyah/my-datascience-project/dataset/README.md

-This folder contains a datasets that I used in my self-mad project.
+This folder contains a datasets that I used in my self-made project.